ronkok/Hurmet/docs/en/manual.md

 ### Decimal separator

 In some countries, the usual decimal separator symbol is a dot.
 Other countries use a comma.
-Hurmet allows the reader (not the document author) to select which display they prefer.
+Hurmet starts up with a decimal separator based upon the browser’s language setting.
+Hurmet also allows the reader (not the document author) to select which display they prefer.
 Just use the use the drop-down menu labeled “●”.

 The same menu choice also selects how Hurmet displays thousands separators.